tvorogme/taggable/README.md

 # Taggable
 ## Text to tags by machien learning.

-I whant to use ML for tagging any text.
+I want to use ML for tagging any text.

 What already done?